-A properly installed web guide requires correct threading of the web over the guide rollers and initial positioning of the sensor based on the desired position of the web to provide optimum performance.
-Once the material is threaded over the guide rollers and the sensor has been properly positioned, all the operator has to do is to press the automatic operation icon on the operator interface.
+To ensure optimum performance, a properly installed web guide requires correct threading of the web over the guide rollers and initial positioning of the sensor based on the desired position of the web.
+Once the material is threaded over the guide rollers and the sensor has been properly positioned, the operator simply needs to press the automatic operation icon on the operator interface.
 Please refer to the respective sensor and web guide manual for proper installation of the web guiding system.

-The following section describes the steps and conditions required for automatic operation with a SCU5 M web guide controller.
+The following section describes the steps and conditions required for automatic operation with a SCU5 M web guide controller: